5 Things to Consider When Placing a Baby for Adoption in Your Teens

 Adoption can provide you with hope for the future, a life-long relationship with a loving adoptive family and most importantly, a better life for your child.
 We want to make sure your adoption experience is safe, smooth and rewarding.

 As you begin to consider your unplanned pregnancy options, ask yourself the following questions.

-1. Do you have the financial means to raise a baby?
+1. Do I have the financial means to raise this baby?

-2. Will the child’s father be involved in his or her upbringing?
+2. Will my child’s father be involved in his or her upbringing?

 It is absolutely possible to raise a child as a single mother, but many teenagers who become pregnant aren’t in serious, long-term relationships with their baby’s father.
 Having a strong support system around you is incredibly important when choosing to parent a child.

 If parenting isn’t an option and you want to place your child up for adoption as a teenager, you can contact one of our adoption professionals for information on how to begin your adoption journey.
 You can also get information on the birth father’s involvement and how that may impact your adoption, as adoption laws vary from state to state.

 Information on the adoption process, as well as the role of the birth father, is available to you 24/7 by calling 1-800-ADOPTION or visiting us online.